aashmini/Brain-Tumor-Detection/README.md

-# Brain Tumor Detection Using Deep Learning
+# Brain Tumor Detection Using Deep Learning(MobileNetV2)

 # Overview
 This project uses AI-based image processing and deep learning to detect brain tumors from MRI scans.
 The model is trained to classify images into tumor or non-tumor categories, providing an efficient and automated diagnosis tool.